CansuED/CansuED.github.io/_pages/research.md

 In alignment with the *2030 United Nations Sustainable Development Goals*, which recognize migration as a powerful driver of sustainable development for migrants, their communities, and the host countries, my research agenda has involved close collaboration with migrant communities, non-profit and humanitarian service organizations, refugee entrepreneurs, startups, and policymakers.

-My dissertation research demonstrates how the sustainable digital transformation of these organizations and the social and economic integration of their newcomer clients into Canadian society are interrelated.
+Drawing on the literatures from information science, data studies and human-computer interaction, my dissertation research demonstrates how the sustainable digital transformation of immigrant-serving agencies and the social and economic integration of their newcomer clients into Canadian society are interrelated.
 Critically, it highlights why promoting the responsible design and use of technologies, including Artificial Intelligence, in settlement service delivery is a necessary step in addressing social and digital inequities and the data privacy needs and challenges of disadvantaged groups.
 Moreover, my dissertation demonstrates broader challenges impacting the sustainable social and economic integration of new Canadians, including digital inclusion and equitable access to digital literacy and resources.

 ### Sustainability & Socially and Digitally Inclusive Communities